AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 The [!UICONTROL Profiles] dashboard displays a snapshot of the attribute (record) data that your organization has within the Profile Store in Experience Platform.
 The snapshot does not include any event (time series) data.

 The attribute data in the snapshot shows the data exactly as it appears at the specific point in time when the snapshot was taken.
-In other words, the snapshot is not an approximation or sample of the data, and the Profile dashboard is not updating in real time.
+In other words, the snapshot is not an approximation or sample of the data, and the Profile dashboard is not updating in real-time.

 >[!NOTE]
 >